|

 Tell

-the teacher the circumstances, and I'm sure she will oblige by
+and I'm sure she will oblige

-isolating the character with the flapping jowls.
-Some times teachers
+with the flapping jowls.
+Some

-try to surround behavior problems with more reliable students
+behavior problems with more

-in the hope that the delinquent will learn by example.
-But no
+that the delinquent will learn

-student should allow their ability to learn to be jeopardized
+to learn to be jeopardized

-by a talkative Timmie.
+by a talkative Timmie. |

 |